Thor (Ultimate Marvel): The Ultimates 2

+Ultimate Power

 In Ultimate Power, Thor appears alongside the rest of the new Ultimates alongside Nick Fury arriving to battle the Squadron Supreme when they destroy the roof of the Baxter Building.
 After the battle Thor used his hammer to teleport the Helicarrier with the team to the Supremeverse.
 There he engages Hyperion in combat, but it remains inconclusive.

 In Ultimate Power #7, Thor beats Hyperion by felling him with a huge bolt of lightning then severely beating him with Mjolnir.
 He also knocks back Zarda as she attempts to stop him from beating Hyperion.